Microplastics analysis for municipal & industrial wastewater, water monitoring and special environments and applications

 Detecting microplastics in municipal and industrial wastewater and other water bodies (lakes, rivers)

-With Wasser 3.0 detect, we have developed a simple and fast analysis method that enables standardised continuous monitoring of microplastic contamination in (waste) water treatment processes for the first time.
+With Wasser 3.0 detect, we have developed a simple and fast analysis method that enables standardised continuous monitoring of microplastic contamination in (waste) water treatment processes, in water bodies and special applications for the first time.

 This not only brings enormous progress with regard to the evaluation of removal and resource efficiency, but also provides the possibility of comprehensive, standardised data collection.